 10. Be lazy (sometimes), and don’t feel guilty about it

 Many people consider laziness a bad habit.
-But the pure laziness isn’t a thing many of us practice.
-We believe we are lazy when we spend our time surfing Facebook, checking the news, watching Netflix shows.
-Doing all these things requires your focus and attention, so in fact, your mind is still active.
+But pure laziness isn’t a thing many of us practice.
+We believe we are lazy when we spend our time surfing Facebook, checking the news, or watching Netflix shows.
+Doing all these things requires your focus and attention, so, in fact, your mind is still active.

 True laziness can be beneficial: it leaves your mind at rest, giving you plenty of time to reflect on your actions and plot your plans.
 If you want to improve the quality of your rest, try doing absolutely nothing and don’t ever feel guilty about your idleness.